andreafioraldi/andreafioraldi.github.io/_posts/articles/2019-12-20-sanitized-emulation-with-qasan.md

 }
 ```

 Of course, the library can be run only into the patched QEMU.
-This is not the only possible solution but I opted for this to simplify the things.
+This is not the only possible solution but I opted for this one based on LD_PRELOAD to simplify the things.

 It won't work with static binaries, but patching the static routines in the binary with these syscall invocations it's easy and I'll release an automated script using lief [14] one day.